romene/Naturaily-netlify/_portfolio/lvcloud.md

   speed is crucial, MongoDB is a great choice.
 MQTT is the standard communication protocol between end devices and our system.<br><br>To put it
   shortly: heaven of internet of things development stack.
+step-three-image: /assets/images/lvcloud-screen-3.png
 src-stack-1: /assets/images/ruby-logo.png
 alt-stack-1: ruby
 src-stack-2: /assets/images/vue-logo.png
 alt-stack-2: vue
 src-stack-3: /assets/images/mqtt-logo.png
 alt-stack-3: mqtt
-step-four: The results
 step-four-title: Watch Netflix peacefully
 step-four-text: >-
   We are kidding, of course.
 This has much more impact for the stability of the network and your life.
 Charging your Tesla can overload the grid, so the sooner maintenance people get information about potential malfunction, the better, because you won't even know a problem existed.
+step-four-image-one: /assets/images/lvcloud-screen-4.png
+step-four-image-two: /assets/images/lvcloud-screen-5.png
+step-four-image-three: /assets/images/lvcloud-screen-6.png
-comment-photo: /assets/images/ChrisLowsley.jpg
+testimonial-photo: /assets/images/ChrisLowsley.jpg
-comment-name: Chris Lowsley
+testimonial-name: Chris Lowsley
-comment-brand: Director – LV Solutions at EA Technology
+testimonial-brand: Director – LV Solutions at EA Technology
-comment-logo: /assets/images/ea-tech-logo.png
+testimonial-logo: /assets/images/ea-tech-logo.png
-comment-text: >-
+testimonial-text: >-
   Working with Naturaily has been a pleasure from the start of the project to our continuing development of our product suite, Naturaily have vision and a dynamic approach to getting the project completed, they have showed EA